gbzaleski/LDI-Combined/README.md

 # LDI-Combined
-All projects (inc. First Order tautology prover) from Logics in Computer Science course at the University of Warsaw
+All projects (inc. First Order tautology prover) from Logics in Computer Science course at the University of Warsaw.
+Majority of projects done in Haskell, with single lab task coded with Python.